gabizzle/Lab-2/Active Information Gathering/AIG - Recon Automation.md

     print(f"Email: {email}")
 ```

+The code above is an example of a tool that can search a webpage for email addresses.
 This code is an example of an OSINT tool that can search a webpage for email addresses using regular expressions.

 Here's a brief description of what the code is doing: